bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 54°
+- 53°
-- Partly Cloudy
+- Mostly Cloudy
-- 60% humidity
+- 65% humidity
 - 6 mph wind
-- 58% cloud cover
+- 74% cloud cover
-- 38 AQI 🟩
+- 36 AQI 🟩
-- 0.47 inches of rain expected in the next 48 hours
+- 0.5 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>